Huiying123/Populus_speciation/ReadMe.md

-This GitHub repository contains all the scripts(perl, R, and python) and programs used in "Conserved drivers of genomic landscapes of differentiation across Populus divergence gradient" that will be submitted to a Journal.
+This GitHub repository contains all the scripts(perl, R, and bash) and programs used in "Conserved drivers of genomic landscapes of differentiation across Populus divergence gradient" that will be submitted to a Journal.

 The programs and related analysis including: